Springtime in Seward: Huge Migration Arrives in Kenai Fjords

 Springtime in southcentral Alaska is a season of anticipation.
 Few of the world’s ecosystems can match the stark seasonality.

-For Alaskans, Wille says it often feels like spring is just for them.
-Seward is an amazing weekend get-away from Anchorage, he says.
-It’s a great day trip or weekend get-away.
+For Alaskans, it often feels like spring is just for them.
+Seward is an amazing weekend get-away from Anchorage—it's a great day trip or weekend get-away.

-Wille encourages Anchorage residents to explore their own backyard.
 In April and May, there are fewer tourists, hardly any ‘traffic’ on the highway and lots of natural excitement to witness once you get here.
+It's an amazing time of year in an amazing place.